dav92lee/topimpabutterfly/README.md

 2. if you don't have npm install npm [here](https://www.npmjs.com/get-npm)
 3. `cd` into the project directory and run `npm install`
 4. `npm start` should start the server
-5. `http://localhost:3000/` will allow you to access the
+5. `http://localhost:3000/` will allow you to access the webpage `index.html`
+6. in `public` folder you will find two files, `index.css` and `index.js` which will allow you to add styling and javascript to your project.

 ## TODO

-1. Define customers, users and their use respective cases
+1. Define customers and their use respective cases
 2. Code marketplace site to browse the products
 3. Add any additional pages/functionality
+4. _Bonus_ Responsive Design

 ## API